MicrosoftDocs/learn/learn-pr/student-evangelism/cultivate-culture-belongingness/includes/7-microaggressions-microaffirmations.md

 Many microaggressions are born from implicit bias.
 You can become aware of moments when you have implicit bias to counter inappropriate behavior in yourself and others.
 You can also actively cultivate and practice micro-affirmations to counter it.

-Mindfully creating a culture that's more inclusive means making it:
+To mindfully create a more inclusive culture, try to help make it:

 - More welcoming.